I love writing about and training dogs; they are just so much fun to work with.

-Realising that our relationship lost its heat and it would be better to put an end of all the past months/years spent together is never easy.
-Still, what’s even more harder is to tell this to the other party and try to - gracefully - end the relationship together.
+Realizing that our relationship lost its heat and it would be better to put an end to all the past months/years spent together is never easy.
+Still, what’s even harder is to tell this to the other party and try to - gracefully - end the relationship together.

 No matter what had happened during the relationship, everyone deserves a longer and hearty talk about the past and some explanation about what made us make this decision.

 In the following points, I’ve tried to gather all the most important things that you should do to end a relationship and, all in all, to have a correct break-up.

 First of all, the most important thing is to ask yourself: Would you be happier if you two weren’t together anymore? - Think this over once more and if it is needed, write a pros and cons list about your relationship (on your own when you are alone, don’t involve anyone else – moreover not your partner or your friends).

 Also, make sure you never decide to break up in the heat of the moment and never threaten your partner with a possible break-up.
 These will just create more problems and the next day it is possible to even see things in a completely different way.

 After all these if your answer is still yes, so you still would like to break-up with your other half, then follow these unwritten (well, now written :)) rules if possible – to have a peaceful and drama-free break-up.